uelcn6035/Secure_Network_Access_Project/README.md

 Please refer to the configuration files in this repository for detailed configuration commands.

+## License

+This project is free to use for conventional practices.

 ## Disclaimer

 This project is for educational purposes only.
 Please use caution when implementing these configurations in a production environment.